jsdoc2md/jsdoc-to-markdown/README.md

 - Extends the jsdoc with some new tags ([more](https://github.com/jsdoc2md/jsdoc-parse/tree/next))

 ## Example output
-Some examples of projects with `jsdoc2md` documentation.
+Some example output creating using `jsdoc2md`.

 ### Generated README files
 These projects insert jsdoc2md output into a readme template.